Dermatologists' top tips for relieving dry skin

 To relieve dry hands, carry a non-greasy hand cream with you and apply it after each hand washing.

-4. Wear lip balm.
-Choose a lip balm that feels good on your lips.
+Wear lip balm or apply petroleum jelly to your lips.
+When choosing a lip balm, pick one that feels good on your lips.
 If your lips sting or tingle after you apply the lip balm, switch to one that does not cause this reaction.

 Avoiding these products will help your skin retain its natural oils.